LaCompte/Mazmoon/contributing_guide.md

-# Contributing to La Compte Arabic Script Editor
+# Contributing to Mazmoon

-Thank you for your interest in contributing to the La Compte Arabic Script Editor!
+Thank you for your interest in contributing to Mazmoon!
 This document provides guidelines and information for contributors.

 ## Project Vision

-We're building a modern, Unicode-based office suite that serves Arabic script language users with professional-grade tools while maintaining familiar workflows.
+We're building a modern, Unicode-based office suite that serves Urdu and Arabic script language users with professional-grade tools while maintaining familiar workflows.
 Our goal is to create the fastest, most intuitive Arabic text editor that works seamlessly across platforms.

 ## Ways to Contribute